abarbanell/dj-app/docs/docker.md

 Note: improve this, the volume declaration could be better?

+Note: need to add Postgresql and Redis containers

 ### build django skeleton

 now inside the container, build the django project: